Graduate Training

 Graduate Student Statement

 I like to work with graduate students who share my interests in collective action and environmental governance.
 In the early stages of their graduate careers, I will generally assign graduate students to work with me on one of my ongoing projects.
 This allows the student to understand the basic task requirements of a research project, which will hopefully serve them well as they develop a dissertation topic.
 As they progress towards dissertation stage, I encourage students to either examine unanswered questions within the context of an existing project, or develop/test policy theories in an entirely new context, which could be models, experiments, or field work in some specific environmental policy domain.
 I also work very closely with graduate students to develop fellowship and grant proposals to support their disseration research.
+To scientifically analyze environmental policy and behavior, you will be expected to become proficient in quantitative methods and statistics (click here to read a NYT article about why this will help you get a job).

 I welcome inquiries from potential graduate students interested in collaborative management, environmental activism, sustainable agriculture, environmental/land-use planning, conservation and development, or collective action simulations/experiments .
 All of these topics dovetail nicely with other faculty in Environmental Science and Policy, as well as those involved with the Environmental Policy Analysis area of emphasis within the Ecology Graduate Group.
 I am also a member of the Human Ecology area of emphasis, where several faculty members share my interest in the evolution of cooperation, and cultural differences in conservation behavior.